oscar-system/oscar-website/install.md

 julia-1.3.1/bin/julia
 {% endhighlight %}

-Now install the relevant Julia packages:
+Now install the relevant Julia packages (in the future, this will be reduced to installing a single `OSCAR` package):

 {% highlight julia %}
 using Pkg
 Pkg.add("AbstractAlgebra")
 Pkg.add("Nemo")
 Pkg.add("Hecke")
 Pkg.add("Polymake")
 Pkg.add("GAP")
 Pkg.add("Singular")
 Pkg.add("HomalgProject")

-Pkg.add(PackageSpec(url="https://github.com/ederc/GB.jl", rev="master" ))
 {% endhighlight %}

-If you have your own copy of GAP installed, and compiled it against your Julia, you can tell the GAP.jl installation to use this GAP by setting the `GAPROOT` environment variable to the GAP directory.
+If you have your own copy of GAP installed, and compiled it against your Julia, you can tell the `GAP.jl` installation to use this GAP by setting the `GAPROOT` environment variable to the GAP directory.

-If you have your own recent polymake installed, you can tell Polymake.jl to use it by setting the `POLYMAKE_CONFIG` environment variable to your `polymake-config` executable.
-If you do not have a recent polymake, do not worry.
-Polymake.jl will download it for you.
+If you have your own recent polymake installed, you can tell `Polymake.jl` to use it by setting the `POLYMAKE_CONFIG` environment variable to your `polymake-config` executable.
+If you do not have a recent polymake, do not worry. `Polymake.jl` will download it for you.

 The whole process will take some time (> 1 hour).
 But if everything went well, you are good to go.